quangmnh/Fail-Attemps-Creating-An-Android-Studio-Project/README.md

 >sudo adduser $USER kvm

 This should do the trick.

 Check again
 >grep kvm /etc/group

 Your user name should be there.

-Log out and log in again for the change tyo tak effect.
+Log out and log in again for the change to take effect.